 Since April 2020, all pure electric vehicles have been exempt from VED (road tax) in the UK.
 Many owners of petrol and diesel cars can pay more than £1,000 in road tax every year; however, zero-emission vehicles are exempt not only in the first year but all subsequent years.

-If you live in London and own a car, you will understand the burden of the congestion charge!
-However, owning a zero-emissions EV allows you to be exempt from the pesky £15 daily charge.
-Not only that, but if you have a fully electric vehicle and enter the ULEZ (Ultra Low Emission Zone), you are also exempt from the daily £12.50 fee!
+If you live in London and own a car, you will understand the burden of the Congestion Charge.
+However, owning a zero-emission EV allows you to be exempt from the pesky £15 daily charge.
+Not only that but if you have a fully electric vehicle and enter the ULEZ (Ultra Low Emission Zone), you are also exempt from the daily £12.50 fee.

 What’s more, technology is advancing.
-Some smart chargers such as the Hypervolt and Smappee allow you to charge your electric vehicle with solar energy.
+For example, some EV chargers, such as the VCHRGD Seven, allow you to charge your electric vehicle with solar energy.
 Furthermore, more research is also going into the recycling and reuse of electric vehicle batteries ensuring a more sustainable future for electric vehicles.

 Driving an EV is practically silent, and not only is that pretty cool, but it makes for a relaxing driving experience.
 Accelerating and decelerating in an electric car is also very smooth, and it’s easier to reach higher speeds in less time compared to petrol and diesel cars.
 Not only that, but electric cars also have regenerative braking.
 This is when wasted energy from the process of slowing down is used to recharge your car batteries, making your brakes more efficient.

 Our expert advisers are standing by to take your calls on 03333 44 96 99.
-Alternatively, you can access our webchat service or email us at [email protected] or fill in the contact form below.
+Alternatively, you can access our webchat service, email us at [email protected] or fill in the contact form below.

 This type of electric charger has it's own cable to charge your car.